tu-studio/lac26_presentation/slides/00-all.md

 Notes:

 - Ok, so now that you hopefully have an overview of the neural music production field in academia, I want to show you three of our latest contributions in this area
-- With our I refer to the Computer Music and Neural Audio Systems Research Team

 ---